You are here

 "Abraham Kuyper's Wisdom & Wonder: A Review Essay" Pro Rege (XLI:1) Sept.
 2012: 16-23

-Research and Scholarship interests, contributions, and competencies: Kuyperian and Reformational thought, Reformed Theology and philosophy, and shifting economic paradigms
+Research and Scholarship interests, contributions, and competencies: Kuyperian and Reformational thought, post-Reformation theology and philosophy, poverty alleviation and economic paradigms, and Kuyperian public theology and social philosophy

 Core: Kingdom, Identity, & Calling; Calling, Task, & Culture

-Economics: Principles of Micro- and Macro-Economics; Money & Banking; Intermediate Macroeconomics: Theory and Policy; Economic History of the US; Global Economic Development; Economics of Natural Resources and the Environment, Individual Studies
+Economics: Principles of Micro and Macroeconomics; Money & Banking; Intermediate Micro and Macroeconomics; Economic History of the US; Global Economic Development; Economics of Natural Resources and the Environment, Individual Studies